sampsyo/dq/README.md

 To see your queue, type `dq list` (or `cat ~/.dq/queue.txt` if you prefer).
 Then, to start working through your queue, run the `dq run` command.
 This will download everything in your queue, starting with the first entry in the file.
+(Or, if you interrupted a previous invocation of `dq run`, it will resume the most recent download.)
 If there are no URLs in the queue currently, the process waits for a new URL to be added.

 URLs are only removed from the queue file once they are successfully and completely downloaded.
 The downloader will retry failed downloads up to five